 Measure from the underside of your bearer, or joist you want to support, to the bottom of where you want your base plate to be.
-You then take off 100mm for the adjustable top which leaves your cut length for the SHS.
-Also it is important to make sure you have this dimension correct so if in doubt call our office as we are available to assist.
+Deduct 100mm for the adjustable top which leaves your cut length for the post (SHS).
+If you are embedding your posts into a concrete pier, then add the additional depth to overall calculation.
+It is important to make sure you have this dimension correct so if in doubt call our office for further assistance.
+Contact Us

 Engineers will work out the diameter and depth of the footing based on soil tests.
 Footing design also differs depending on the soil classification and how active/ non-reactive the soil is.
 An upside is that engineers can use levelmaster’s adjustment component to reduce the stump’s size and cost.
 The historic industry normal is 500mm of post to be cast into the concrete footing.
 A new trend is for all builders to treat the SHS with special coatings prior to casting them into the concrete.
 The coating is bitumen or a supa prime type of paint system.

 After assembly the base plate needs to be sealed with Sikaflex or equivalent.
-The base plates need to bolted down using chemsets as per your engineer’s specification.
+The base plates need to bolted down using a chemical anchor (eg Chemset) as per your engineer’s specification.

 Connect as low as possible to the stump near the base and up to the bearer as close as possible to the stump.
 Engineers will also specify where the connection is to be and the connection type.
 Typically the tek screws provide more than sufficient strength for the brace forces.
 The Bearers are normally bolted through with M12 galvanised bolts.